LLNL/axom/src/components/sidre/docs/sphinx/index.rst

 powerful concepts to build on.
 The Sidre API includes five main concepts:

-* **Datastore.** The main interface; contains a collection of Buffers, a collection of default Attributes, and one root Group.
+* **Datastore.** The main interface; contains a collection of Buffers, a collection of default Attributes, and a tree structure of Groups.
 * **Buffer.**  Describes and holds a chunk of data in memory owned by Sidre.
 * **Group.** Defines a tree structure.
 Each Group (except the root) has one parent Group; each Group has a collection of Groups and Views.